 - LARGE 2.3" THICK foam backrest for EXTRA COMFORT while inverting.
 Memory foam vinyl covered backrest with double stitching.
 Removable lumbar pillow for extra lower back support

-For information on other inversion table options, please feel free to check out my post, Best Inversion Tables for Back Pain.
+For information on other inversion table options, please feel free to check out my post about top inversion tables.

 I hope this review will help you make an informed decision.
 If you have any questions or comments, please leave them below, and I will get back to you as soon as I can.